A Worldsheet Derivation of the Classical Off-shell Boundary Action for the Dilaton in Half-Space: Introduction

 In section \ref{sec:Setup}, we setup the calculation that we do in section \ref{sec:BoundaryAction}.
 In appendix \ref{sec:coincorrfunc}, we present the details of computing the one-point function $\left\langle\abs{Y^D+\sqrt{\apr}\eta^D(z)}\right\rangle$.
 We first expand $\eta^D(z)$ and the Laplacian in real spherical harmonics and then constrain the path integral by inserting a delta function to compute $\left\langle\abs{Y^D+\sqrt{\apr}\eta^D(z)}\right\rangle$.

 In section \ref{sec:BoundaryAction}, we finally put things together to arrive at the central result of this work.
-We write down the expression for $I_{\text{sphere}}$, the total off-shell classical action in half-space and demonstrate that it has a well-posed variational principle.
+We write down the expression for $I_{\text{sphere}}$, the total off-shell classical action in half-space and demonstrate that it has a well-posed variational principle for Dirichlet boundary conditions.